kirjavascript/TetrisGYM/README.md

 Change the auto-shift delay rate.

-### Invisible

-![Invisible](./screens/invisible.png)

-Blocks are invisible until the end of the game.

 ### Double Killscreen

 The pieces fall by two blocks every frame.
 It's hard.

+The value multiplied by ten is the number of lines to transition from normal killscreen.

 The value controls the transition from normal killscreen (a value of `x` transitions at `10*x` lines)

+### Invisible

+![Invisible](./screens/invisible.png)

+Blocks are invisible until the end of the game.

 ### Hard Drop